Civil engineering (BSE)

 Emphasis on sustainability

-Undergraduate Civil Engineering majors have the option to complete a general civil engineering degree or to concentrate in environmental engineering or sustainable engineering.
+Undergraduate civil engineering majors have the option to complete a general civil engineering degree or to concentrate in sustainable engineering.
 Graduate civil engineering students are admitted to one of our research specialty areas.

 Program demographics and professional preparation

-There are 880 undergraduate students in the Civil, environmental and sustainable engineering program.
-About 24.2 percent of those students are women.
+There are 622 undergraduate students in the civil engineering program (2022-23).
+About 27% of those students are women.

 The civil engineering curriculum prepares students for the Fundamentals of Engineering (FE) exam and licensed Professional Engineer (PE) registration.